Find Trade Colleges

 Around 94% of students who apply get accepted.
 Of the accepted students, 11% are men and 89% are women.

 Roughly 59% of students at Concorde Career Colleges take out loans to pay for college.
-The typical student loan amount is $9,528 a year.
-Concorde Career Colleges has a 4.2% student default rate.
-This is excellent when you compare it to the national rate of 10.8%.
+The average amount of student loans is $9,528 a year.
+The student loan default rate of 4.2% means most graduates are not struggling to pay off their loans.

 The early-career average earnings of bachelor’s-degree holders from Concorde Career Colleges is $31,317.